alysonbennett/EmployeeTrackingApp/README.md

 npm install
 ```

+This application comes with seed data to get the user started in the database.
+You will also have to access MySQL and create the database.
+To do so, copy the schema from ```schema.sql``` into your local MySQL.
+You may also need to change the information in ```connection.js``` to mirror your information.

 ## Usage

 To use this application, first fork and open the repo onto your local machine.
 Before attempting to use the app, open your terminal and perform a ```npm install``` to get the necessary packages.